DataBrewery/cubes/doc/model.rst

 **dimensions** list of cube dimension names (recommended, but might
-               be empty for dimension-less cubes) label          human readable name - can be used in an application details        list of fact details (as Attributes) - attributes that are not relevant to aggregation, but are nice-to-have when displaying facts (might be
+               be empty for dimension-less cubes) label          human readable name - can be used in an application description    longer human-readable description of the cube *(optional)* details        list of fact details (as Attributes) - attributes that are not relevant to aggregation, but are nice-to-have when displaying facts (might be